 This document was written about, and based upon evidence from research investigating, Champix.
 Generic versions of varenicline are now available and the evidence in this briefing, and the conclusions drawn, are equally applicable to generic varenicline.

-When Champix was first available in the UK in 2006, there was reporting on the incidence of cardiovascular serious adverse events among those using varenicline and a call to evaluate the association of cardiovascular serious adverse events with the use of varenicline.
+When varenicline first became available in the UK in 2006, there was reporting on the incidence of cardiovascular serious adverse events among those using varenicline and a call to evaluate the association of cardiovascular serious adverse events with its use.

 Two meta-analyses have reviewed existing evidence.
 Whilst findings were not uniform, based on the findings of these reviews, the risk of cardiovascular events associated with the use of varenicline is judged to be minimal and clinically insignificant.